mocobeta/mocobeta/work_history.md

 ## Education

+- 2021- Ph.D. student in Informatics at University of Tsukuba; KASYS Lab.
 - 2007 Master's degree in Information Engineering (University of Tsukuba)
 - 2005 Bachelor's degree in Information Engineering (University of Tsukuba)